Transitive Lie algebroids and \textbf{Q}-manifolds: Introduction

 In some more detail, our paper is organized as follows: Section~\ref{Sect2} contains preliminary facts on Lie algebroids and on \Q-manifolds, particularly \Q-groups.
-In Sections \ref{Sect3}--\ref{Sect4} we introduce the notion of \Q-principal bundle, and the Atiyah functor for them.
-In Section~\ref{Sect5} we achieve the Step~1 above, specifically the integration of abstract Atiyah sequences (Theorem~\ref{AP_th}).
-In Section~\ref{Sect6} we introduce the \Q-groupoids and we develop the Lie theory for them to the extent that is is needed for our present purposes in this paper.
+In Sections \ref{Sect3}--\ref{Sect4} we introduce the notion of principal \Q-bundle, and their corresponding Atiyah functor.
+In Section~\ref{Sect5} we achieve the Step~1 above, specifically the integration of abstract Atiyah sequences over second countable, smooth manifolds (Theorem~\ref{AP_th}).
+In Section~\ref{Sect6} we introduce the \Q-groupoids and we develop the Lie theory for them to the extent that is needed for our present purposes in this paper.
 Section~\ref{Sect7} contains a discussion of the special properties of locally trivial \Q-groupoids.
-In Section~\ref{Sect8} we study the gauge groupoids of principal \Q-bundles and we achieve Step~2 above, which leads to the integration of general transitive Lie algebroids to locally trivial \Q-groupoids (Corollary~\ref{integration}).
-There are also two appendices.
+In Section~\ref{Sect8} we study the gauge groupoids of principal \Q-bundles and we achieve Step~2 above, which leads to the integration of general transitive Lie algebroids over second countable, smooth manifolds to locally trivial \Q-groupoids (Corollary~\ref{integration}).
+The paper also contains two appendices.
 We discuss in Appendix~\ref{AppA} a feature that distinguishes the \Q-groups and \Q-groupoids from their classical counterparts, specifically, the fact that the space of units is not an embedded submanifold in general, and yet it does have the property of initial submanifold.
 This property plays a key role in the construction of the Lie algebroid of a \Q-groupoid.
+We emphasize that this is not merely a technical issue but is one of the key points in the integration of general transitive Lie algebroids.
 Finally, in Appendix~\ref{AppB}, we establish some properties of vector distributions on \Q-manifolds that are also needed in the construction of the Lie functor for \Q-groupoids.